 Besides this, you can take an alternate route to the Ganesh Himal Base Camp and Gumbalungdan, after Tsum valley.
-The trail rejoins at the Manaslu Circuit main trail at Dang and countinue to Lho Gaun, Samagaun, Samdo, Dharmashala and finally crossing the Larkya La Pass.
+The trail rejoins at the Manaslu Circuit main trail at Dang and continues to Lho Gaun, Samagaun, Samdo, Dharmashala and finally crossing the Larkya La Pass.
 We catch the Annapurna Circuit main trail at Dharapani and follow it until Koto nearby Chame, and then continue to the un-trodden Nar-Phu Valley.
 Exploring a few days in Nar Phu valley, you will get to Ngawal nearby Manang via Kang La Pass.
-It is day hike Ngawal to Chame, than drive back to Beshisahar –Kathmandu on your destination.
+It is a day hike from Ngawal to Chame then drive back to Beshisahar –Kathmandu on your destination.
 For optional, you can fly from either Humde Airport to Kathmandu or Pokhara or keep on your trek to the Thorang La Pass or Mesokantola Pass from Tilicho Lake and get in Mustang, “the forbidden kingdom of the Himalaya.”
 Then end your trip to Pokhara by bus or plane from Jomsom.

 This trip is also possible in just 34 days or longer as you wish.
-Trekking in Manaslu used to operate mostly on a camping/tent camp basis but nowadays it is possible a Teahouse Trek (stay in lodges) or home stay basic.
-Off the beaten trail, our Manaslu Trek with Nar Phu Valley offers you ultimate experience of your lifetime.
+Trekking in Manaslu used to operate mostly on a camping/tent camp basis but nowadays it is possible a Teahouse Trek (stay in lodges) or homestay basic.
+Off the beaten trail, our Manaslu Trek with Nar Phu Valley offers you the ultimate experience of your lifetime.
 Nepal Mother House is glad to organize your trip in Manaslu and Nar Phu Valley virgin trail any time throughout the year, except snowy seasons.
 But the best time is September, October, November and March, April, May.
-We’ll make your trip the best with our highly experienced local guide and staffs and match your requirement and holiday schedule.
+We’ll make your trip the best with our highly experienced local guide and staff and match your requirement and holiday schedule.
 This is recommended only for highly qualified and adventurous people who love to test adventure travel and adopt a real rural lifestyle.